amlloren/Pharma-Spending-by-Countries/README.md

 ## Exploratory Data Analysis

+The library ydata_profiling was used to quickly generate an overview of the dataset, revealing distributions, correlations, and potential issues like missing values.
+Pandas_visual_analysis was used to create interactive visualizations that highlight relationships and trends in the data.
+Both tools automate the generation of dynamic detailed reports and visualizations, saving time compared to manual exploration and coding.

 To explore the dynamic features download the [1_EDA.ipynb](1_EDA.ipynb) file in our repo.

 ## Understanding the Raw Data